joelgardner/Kiko-plus/_posts/2017-06-19-part3-setting-up-our-backend-continued.md

 `mkdir storage && touch storage/index.js`

-To start, we'll use Mongo's singular C.R.U.D. operations: `insertOne`, `findOne`, `findOneAndUpdate`, and `deleteOne`.
+To start, we'll use Mongo's singular C.R.U.D. operations: `insertOne`, `findOne`, `findOneAndUpdate`, and `findOneAndDelete`.
 They map nicely to the initial [mutations](http://graphql.org/learn/queries/#mutations) we'll create for our GraphQL schema.

 We'll also use a library called `shortid` to generate URL-friendly IDs for our entities.
 Mongo generates a long alphanumeric ID that is fine, but it's good practice not to expose internal IDs.
 Additionally, it allows us to not have to juggle between GraphQL expecting an `id` property and Mongo's `_id`.